Richmond Park: Access

 As the park is a national nature reserve and a Site of Special Scientific Interest, all dog owners are required to keep their dogs under control while in the park.
 This includes not allowing their dog to disturb other park users or disrupt wildlife.
 In 2009, after some incidents leading to the death of wildfowl, the park's dogs-on-leads policy was extended.
-Park users are said to believe that the deer are feeling increasingly threatened by the growing number of dogs using the park and Royal Parks advises against walking dogs in the park during the deer's birthing season.
+Park users are said to believe that the deer are feeling increasingly threatened by the growing number of dogs using the park and The Royal Parks advises against walking dogs in the park during the deer's birthing season.

 Law enforcement

 A mugging at gunpoint in 1854 reputedly led to the establishment of a park police force.
-Until 2005 the park was policed by the separate Royal Parks Constabulary but that has now been subsumed into the Royal Parks Operational Command Unit of the Metropolitan Police.
+Until 2005 the park was policed by the separate Royal Parks Constabulary, but that was subsumed into the Royal Parks Operational Command Unit of the Metropolitan Police.
 The mounted police have been replaced by a patrol team in a four-wheel drive vehicle.
-In 2015 the Friends of Richmond Park expressed concern about plans to cut the numbers of police in the park to half the level that they were ten years previously, despite an increase in visitor numbers and in incidents of crime.
+In 2015 the Friends of Richmond Park expressed concern about plans to cut the numbers of police in the park to half their level ten years previously, despite an increase in visitor numbers and in incidents of crime.

-In July 2012 it was reported that police have been given the power to issue £50 on-the-spot fines for littering, cycling outside designated areas and for dog fouling offences.
+In July 2012 it was reported that police had been given the power to issue £50 on-the-spot fines for littering, cycling outside designated areas and dog fouling offences.
 In August 2012 a dog owner was ordered to pay £315 after allowing five dogs to chase ducks in the park.
-Since 2013 commercial dog-walkers have been required to apply for licences to walk dogs in the park and are allowed to walk only four dogs at a time.
+Since 2013 commercial dog-walkers have been required to apply for licences to walk dogs in the park, and are allowed to walk only four dogs at a time.
 In 2013 a cyclist was successfully prosecuted for speeding at 37 mph in the park.
 In 2015 a cycling club member was fined for speeding at 41 mph and faced disciplinary action from his cycling club, which uses the park for training.
 In 2014 and 2015 two men were prosecuted for picking mushrooms in the park.

-Conservative MP Danny Kruger was fined after his puppy, during a family walk, caused a stampede when it chased a 200-strong herd of deer in the park in March 2021.
-Kruger, who was tried at Westminster Magistrates Court, apologised and said he would be more careful in future.
+Then-Conservative MP Danny Kruger was fined after his puppy, during a family walk, caused a stampede when it chased a 200-strong herd of deer in the park in March 2021.
+Kruger apologised and said he would be more careful in future.